truher/all25/studies/dynamics/doc/README_PRR.md

 And the angular center-of-mass Jacobians: all rotations are around Z, so there are only values in the last row.

-The first Jacobian is always zero since the first joint is prismatic.
+The first rotational Jacobian is always zero since the first joint is prismatic.

 $$
 J_{\omega_1} =